 Conclusion on the 3KSystem by Chris Cobb

 The fact is, if this is the AIS System, as it states on the final payment page, then we advise against any purchase.
-The content has proven to be not beneficial, and there are far more courses online that can be gained for free.
+The content has proven to be far from beneficial, and there are far better courses online that can actually be gained for free with a little Google searching.